 - Helmet: CSA approved helmets are mandatory for all Pre-CanSkaters and must have a CSA sticker.
 Bicycle and ski helmets are not acceptable protection.
 Face masks are recommended but not required.
-After the skater passes Stage 5, it is up to the parent to decide when the skater no longer needs to wear a helmet. - Skate guards: All skaters must ALWAYS have skate guards on their blades when not on the ice, including in the arena lobby. - Skates: We recommend "lace-up" skates, as they provide the best support, allow proper movement, and accommodate adjustable fit.
+After the skater passes Stage 5, the skater is allowed to participate in a session without a helmet.
+Please do not put stickers on helmets. - Skate guards: All skaters must ALWAYS have skate guards on their blades when not on the ice, including in the arena lobby. - Skates: We recommend "lace-up" skates, as they provide the best support, allow proper movement, and accommodate adjustable fit.
 The skate's boot must be firm and must provide good support to the foot and ankle. - Warm clothing: Skaters should dress warmly and comfortably to enjoy their skating experience and enhance their skating skills.
 Snow pants or nylon pants over top of layers of clothing are a good idea as they provide warmth and dryness during the session.
 Skaters should wear mitts and warm waterproof clothing that lets them move freely.

-YES NO Layers of light, stretchy clothing Knit gloves CSA approved helmet for skaters who have not yet passed Stage 5 Glasses if necessary Undershirts Turtlenecks Splash Pants Skating Dress Beige Tights Spandex Tights Short, fitted sweater Leggings Hair neatly tied back Slim-Fitting Pants (Stretchy if Possible) Hats or Headbands Earmuffs Scarves Ski Jackets Overcoats Baggy Pants or Hoodies Tight Pants Pants longer than the ankle Boot Covers Long and/or Bulky Sweaters Baggy or Fuzzy Mitts Elbow, Wrist, Knee, or Face Guards are only needed to protect an injury
+YES NO Layers of light, stretchy clothing Knit gloves CSA approved helmet for skaters who have not yet passed Stage 5 Glasses if necessary Undershirts Turtlenecks Splash Pants Skating Dress Beige Tights Spandex Tights Short, fitted sweater Leggings Hair neatly tied back Slim-Fitting Pants (Stretchy if Possible) Hats or Headbands Earmuffs Scarves Ski Jackets Overcoats Baggy Pants or Hoodies Tight Pants that restrict mobility Pants longer than the ankle Boot Covers Long and/or Bulky Sweaters Baggy or Fuzzy Mitts Elbow, Wrist, Knee, or Face Guards are only needed to protect an injury